johnyob/dromedary/README.md

 - Type abbreviations
 - Structures

-For a description of the thoery of these extensions in a constraint-based approach, see the **incomplete** [accompanying dissertation](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+For a description of the thoery of these extensions in a constraint-based setting, see the (*not released yet*) [accompanying dissertation](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Installation

-Dromedary is wrriten in OCaml.
+Dromedary is written in OCaml.
 You'll need to install OCaml version 4.12.0 and `opam`.
 Once installed, run these commands to get started!
 ```
 make install